Mikaelrodvelt/FINAL-PROJECT/Semester Assignment FINAL/README.txt

 ------------------------------------------------------------------
 To start using the code provided, follow these steps:

-If you have not already downloaded Java SDK, download it Java SE Development kit.
+If you have not already downloaded Java SDK, download it from Java SE Development kit.
 THEN
 Go to 'file' in the top navigational bar, select 'project structure'.
 You will find the Project SDK settings.
 Select any SDK from version 8 or later.